-Partial refunds of \$100 per camper may be refunded to the unit for reasons other than the above, up until two weeks prior to the start of your week at camp.
+Partial refunds of 1/2 the campers total fee may be refunded to the unit for reasons other than the above, up until two weeks prior to the start of your week at camp.
 Please be aware that Seneca Waterways Council cannot provide any refunds after this timeframe as certain expenditures have been made (e.g. food and program-related items) based upon the unit's projected attendance.

 Requests for refunds must be made in writing no later than two weeks prior to the start of your week at camp in order to be considered.
-Please submit requests to the Seneca Waterways Council, 2320 Brighton-Henrietta TL Rd, Rochester, NY 14623 or email: camping@senecawaterways.org.
+Please submit requests to the Seneca Waterways Council, 2320 Brighton-Henrietta TL Rd, Rochester, NY 14623 or email: Matthew.thurston@scouting.org.